-- 1 There is no physical movement of the axes. - 2 The control resets the LAC. - 3 The TNC activates feedforward parameters and, if applicable, controller parameters that ensure a safe movement of the axes concerned, regardless of the load condition-the parameters set with Q570=0 are independent of the current load. - 4 These parameters can be useful during the setup procedure or after the completion of an NC program.
+- 1 There is no physical movement of the axes. - 2 The control resets the LAC. - 3 The control activates feedforward and, if applicable, controller parameters that allow safe movements of the axis/axes, independently of the current load condition.
+The parameters set with Q570=0 are independent of the current load - 4 These parameters can be useful during the setup procedure or after the completion of an NC program.